azlanarshad90/HRM/README.md

 # HRM
-HRM tool for JD and SQ from AI agent
+HRM tool for creating Job Description and Screening Qusetions from AI agent